-► Step 1: Configuring all slave units
+Step 1: Configuring all slave units (standard models with TFT display)

-- 1. Enter MENU then GENERAL SETTINGS and press until reaching PAGE 9. - 2.
-Activate the MS mode with touch area SLAVE.
-A warning requester will appear which has to be acknowledged with OK, otherwise the change will be reverted. - 3.
+- 1. Enter MENU then GENERAL SETTINGS and press until reaching the page for master-slave setup. - SLAVE 2.
+Activate the MS mode with touch area A warning requester will appear which has to be acknowledged with OK, otherwise the change will be reverted. - 3.
 Accept the settings with the touch area and return to the main page.